 Determine licensee E-plan commitments for ERO on-shift and augmentation staffing levels including alternative emergency response facilities, and the ERO activation process.

-Review the licensee’s ERO on-shift and augmentation staffing described in the licensee’s E-plan to verify the licensee’s compliance with its commitments and the conclusions of the detailed on-shift staffing analysis required by
+Review the licensee’s ERO on-shift and augmentation staffing described in the licensee’s E-plan to verify the licensee’s compliance with its commitments and the conclusions of the detailed on-shift staffing analysis (OSA) required by

 Appendix E §IV.A.9.

-the processes for maintaining required on-shift and augmentation staffing levels meets E-Plan commitments.
+Verify the processes for maintaining required on-shift and augmentation staffing levels meets E-Plan commitments.

-Review the effectiveness of corrective actions related to ERO staffing levels.
+Review the effectiveness of corrective actions related to ERO on-shift and augmentation staffing levels.

-02.02 Review of ERO Augmentation System.
+02.02 Review of ERO Augmentation Activation System.

-Review any changes to the ERO and process.
-Initial procedure implementation verified the adequacy of design.
+Review any changes to the ERO augmentation activation system and process.
+Initial procedure implementation verified the adequacy of the ERO augmentation activation system design.

 Review the results of ERO augmentation drills and/or tests.

-Review a sample of ERO program aspects.
+Review a sample of ERO augmentation activation system program aspects.

-Review a sample of corrective actions related to ERO augmentation and assess their effectiveness.
+Review a sample of corrective actions related to the ERO augmentation activation system and process and assess their effectiveness.

 71114.03-03 INSPECTION GUIDANCE